Cidaas/cidaas-sdk-ios-v2/README.md

 #### Consent Management

-Once user successfully logged in, they need to accept the terms and conditions.
+Once user has successfully logged in, you may want your user's to accept the terms and conditions.
+You can configure different consent forms during setup, and present that to the user after login.

 #### Getting Consent Details